 Step 1.
 First of all, make sure that all packages are up to date.

 Step 2.
 Installing Apache on Ubuntu 14.04.

 We will be installing Apache with apt-get, which is the default package manager for ubuntu:

 Start Apache and add it to automatically start on your system start-up using:

 You can verify that Apache is really running by opening your favorite web browser and entering the URL

 http://your-server's-address if it is installed, then you will see this:

 Step 3.
 Installing MySQL on Ubuntu 14.04.

-Install MySQL with the following command to begin the install:
+Install MySQL with the following command to begin the installation:

 apt-get install mysql-server